The Affordable Care Act (ACA), also called ObamaCare, requires most people to have health coverage on January 1, 2014 or face a penalty.

 Get insurance online or over the phone through NY State of Health

-Starting in October, you can apply for insurance through NY State of Health, the Official Health Plan Marketplace.
+You can apply for insurance through NY State of Health, the Official Health Plan Marketplace.

 - Depending on your income, you may qualify for free public health insurance, including free reproductive health care.
 Click here to learn more.